Print permanence: Platinum, palladium and other inert metals

 Images composed of more inert metals, like platinum, palladium and gold are less prone to decay than those in silver.
 Amateur Photographer's Dictionary of Photography said "Owing to the chemically inert nature of platinum, a print so made is far more permanent than any print having a silver image can be".

 Indeed, the Victoria and Albert Museum's Conservation Journal states that "...the majority of the deterioration seen in such prints is usually associated with the supports, which are often yellowed and brittle, rather than the actual image."

 Environmental factors

 Environmental factors that hasten the deterioration of a print include exposure to heat, ozone and other pollutants, water or humidity, and high levels of light.
 Though light-induced fade often gets the most publicity, greater than 90 per cent of consumer prints are stored in the dark where the effects of heat, humidity, and/or pollutants can dominate.

 Research and standards

-Much research into image permanence has been carried out by Wilhelm Imaging Research, Inc. Another resource is Aardenburg Imaging & Archives.
+Much research into image permanence has been carried out by Wilhelm Imaging Research, Inc.

 Some film companies and printer manufacturers are researching ways to increase the lifetime of their prints.
 The International Organization for Standardization has developed standards for keeping photographs, defined in ISO 18920.
 Those standards have yet to be extended to digital print output, though the organization has signaled its intent to provide such standards.